Quick start

 When should I use the Concrete Mix Calculator?

 Use it when your task matches one of these common needs: Plan cement, sand, and gravel for small concrete batches.
 Compare 1:2:3 and 1:2:4 style ratios.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Mix Calculator doing with my inputs?

-In plain language: The calculator converts cubic yards to cubic feet, adds waste, splits the adjusted volume by the cement:sand:gravel ratio, and rounds cement bags up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts cubic yards to cubic feet, adds waste, adds the cement, sand, and gravel parts, then gives each material its share of the adjusted volume.
+Cement bags are rounded up from the cement cubic feet and the bag yield you enter.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Mix Calculator inputs mean?

 Concrete volume: the final amount of concrete you want to make before waste is added.
-Mix ratio: cement, sand, and gravel parts, such as 1:2:3.
-Cement bag cubic feet: the approximate volume one cement bag contributes; use the bag or supplier label when available.
-Waste percent: extra material for spillage, uneven measuring, and small batch losses.
+Mix ratio: cement, sand, and gravel parts by volume, such as 1:2:3 or 1:2:4.
+Cement bag yield: how many cubic feet one cement bag contributes.
+Use the bag or supplier label when you have it.
+Waste percent: extra material for spills, uneven measuring, low spots, and small batch losses.

 How should I read the Concrete Mix Calculator answer?